dawillcox/breeze_email_reports/DOCUMENTATION.rst

   is at least the user's password, but can also be a user ID if it isn't just the outgoing email address.

-All files should be in a ``MailSender`` under the site or user configuration directory.

 configured_mail_sender_ has built-in knowledge of several common email domains, including google.com, yahoo.com, aol.com, hotmail.com, outlook.com, and comcast.net.
-If your email domain isn't known, you'll need to create a ``mailsender_domains.yml`` file in a ``MailSender`` of either the site or user configuration directory.
+If your email domain isn't known, you'll need to create a ``mailsender_domains.yml`` file in a ``MailSender`` directory under either the site or user configuration directory.
 (The former is advised so the configuration can be used by others.)
-It will use both files if both are present, though the user-specific fill will override the system one if there are conflicts.
+It will look in both files if both are present, though the user-specific fill will override the system one if there are conflicts.